3 Cautionary Tales of Mobile App Development

 Then the bad reviews, app abandonment, and a huge backlog of bug reports landed.
 Some saw the same match too many times.
 Some saw that they had exhausted the pool of singles in their area when there were clearly more.
 Some enthusiastically clicked into the details of a new match only to have the app freeze and crash.

-18 months later, the company made the hard decision (under the guidance of some new investors) to do a complete redesign of the full experience -- and their development process itself.
+18 months later, the company made the hard decision (under the guidance of some new investors) to do a complete redesign of the mobile app and the full experience -- and their development process itself.
 They let go of key staff.
-They brought us in to help with research, good design practice, and engineering management.
+They brought us in to help with research, good design, QA practice, and engineering management.

 Story C: Time to Take Your Medication App

 A well-known pharmaceutical company came up with an interesting way to help their patients: a mobile app to remind people to take their medication on time.
 This is especially important for those whose medication schedules are complex or those who just need an additional memory boost in the form of a notification.
 Great idea!
 People will love it, and it’s a great way to keep the company’s name in front of their customers!

 Their feature ideas were brilliant.
 And they had scores of them!
 The tech team came up with several.
 Marketing added their ideas.
 Medical recommended a few about maintaining overall health.
 Legal reviewed everyone’s ideas, adjusted them, and added one or two more.

 For the sake of privacy, let’s just pretend that, instead of an app, they are hosting a picnic.
 The ideas range somewhere from we need a carved ice swan to a live microbrew operation to a satin hammock for the elders.

 The problem isn’t the ideas.
 It is more that there isn’t someone taking a hard look at each picnic amenity and evaluating how these amenities fit together or whether people will use them.
 And when only a few people show up to the picnic, they decide to add a few more amenities, to attract people that they really wish would come.